reverettai/reverettai.github.io/_posts/2012-10-19-dispatch-from-england-part-v-advice-for-future-churchill-scholars-and-other-cambridge-students.md

 Finally, familiarize yourself with Gumtree, the UK’s equivalent of craigslist.
 It is, for example, the best way to pick up an inexpensive and high quality bike in Cambridge.

 *This post is the final part of a five-part series on my first four months in Cambridge adapted from a mid-year report I submitted to the Churchill Foundation - the sponsor whose generosity is allowing me to spend one year at the University of Cambridge.
-It was written in January 2012.*
+It was written in January 2012.
+You can read some additional advice I wrote at the end of time in Cambridge [here](http://djstrouse.com/more-advice-for-future-churchill-scholars-and-other-cambridge-students).*